 Once you’re over the initial shock, you have to let someone on the outside know what’s going on so the rescue process can begin immediately.
 Getting the attention of neighbours can help.
 But before you get to that point, there are other, more effective options:

-- Press the alarm button.
 The first option is offered by the lift itself.
 In it, you will find an alarm button that is there exactly for these situations (and marked with a yellow bell).
-This button – if pressed continuously for 4 seconds – will sound an alarm to alert the residents (and the janitor, if there is one).
+This button – if pressed continuously for at least 4 seconds – will sound an alarm to alert the residents (and the janitor, if there is one).
 In parallel, a voice call will be placed to the lift maintenance company.
 This is the first call for help we should send to the outside.
 Of course, it is important to note that if this button is not pressed continuously, the call will not be placed.

 As lift experts, we recommend that you, under no circumstances, jump inside the lift or force open the doors.
 The latter could cause damage to the opening mechanism, making the rescue more difficult.
 You should also not try to exit the cab by your own means or accept help from other people not trained in this task.
 Doing so may damage the system.
 And, in the worst-case scenario, you could fall down the lift shaft.
 That is why we recommend waiting for a specialist from the maintenance company to arrive and following their instructions to the letter.

-What do I do while I wait for help?
+What do I do while I wait for help and I’m still trapped in the lift?

 You should make yourself comfortable while you wait for the technician to arrive.
 We recommend that you sit on the floor.
 Breathe calmly, keep your mind busy and, if you’re with someone, take the opportunity to chat with the other passengers in the lift.
 This will make the wait more pleasant.
 It is vital to keep yourself busy so the time passes by as quickly as possible.